infiniflow/ragflow/README.md

 > $ docker-compose -f docker/docker-compose.yml up -d
 > ```

-## 🪛 Build the Docker image without embedding models
+## 🔧 Build a Docker image without embedding models

 This image is approximately 1 GB in size and relies on external LLM and embedding services.